faucetsdn/daq/docs/ata_setup.md

 base install is working.
 No physical switch in required, rather the system just needs a single network port (either USB adapter or built-in NIC will work).

-The [ata.yaml](../config/system/ata.yaml) DAQ configuration file shows a baseline example of how to setup an install for network diagnostics.

-Key fields of interest:
-* `switch_setup:`
-  * `data_intf:` Network interface used to talk to the target test network.
-This could either be a built-in ethernet adapter or USB dongle.
-  * `data_mac:` MAC address (optional) to use for the network interface.
-This is necessary if, for example, there is a specific MAC address required for network auth.
-  * `model: EXT_STACK` Indicator that this is running with an external network stack.
-* `run_trigger:`
-  * `native_vlan: 122` The vlan to use internally.
-Actual value shouldn't matter as long as it's non-zero.
-* `internal_subnet:`
-  * `subnet: 10.21.0.0./16` This specifies the subnet to use internally to the system.
-If it conflicts with the external target network subnet, then there will be problems (requiring dev work to fix).

 A minimum system can be setup by creating a `local/system.yaml` file that contains something like:
 ```